 Several years after the diagnosis, Bob was admitted to the hospital for a health condition.
 The doctors would question Bob about where he was.
 Helen warned the staff that he would be wandering at night at the hospital as he had been doing at home – and she was right.
 It became clear to the hospital staff that Bob was a handful.
 Helen gives credit to the doctors and nurses who cared for him.
 “They recommended he go to rehab upon release from the hospital, but I had no idea at that time this would become a permanent situation,” she says.

 Anger set in for Bob, first going to the hospital, then going to rehab.
 “Bob is the most polite man I know, but he said some very harsh things that just were not characteristic of him,” says Helen.
-The decision to come to St. Leonard was logical since Bob is a deeply religious person and coming here would afford him the opportunity to attend services and practice his faith.
+The decision to come to a CHI Living Community was logical since Bob is a deeply religious person and coming here would afford him the opportunity to attend services and practice his faith.

-After consultation with staff and family, the decision was made for Bob to remain at St. Leonard in memory care.
+After consultation with staff and family, the decision was made for Bob to remain in Memory Care.
 Gradually, Bob’s anger decreased and he adjusted and made friends.
 Helen would visit every day at first, but she was encouraged to come less frequently so he could acclimate to the programs.
 One day Helen commented to her daughter, “I’m not sure this is the right thing to do for him.”
 Her daughter replied, “Mom, do you really think that we would let you do something wrong to that dear man?”

 Bob has adjusted well and become a helper bee in the unit.
 He has a good friend and they are very supportive of each other.
 He loves looking out the window at the birds.
 “He loves to play bingo,” says Helen.
 “Yes, but he doesn’t share his drawer-full of prizes!” laughs Mary, his daughter.